oyingrace/simple-onchain-marketplace/README.md

 - **Wallet Required**: Users need any WalletConnect-compatible wallet (300+ options)
 - **Gas Fees**: Transactions require small amounts of test ETH for gas fees
 - **Network Switching**: The app automatically prompts users to switch to Base Sepolia
+- **Seller Registration**: Items must be assigned to registered sellers before they can be purchased
+- **Payment Routing**: All payments go directly to sellers' wallets, not to the contract address
+- **Two Contracts**: The marketplace uses two contracts: SellerRegistry and SimpleMarketplace

 ---